 The Rematch Between Ric Flair and Jack Veneno

 When Roddy Piper made his move and tripped Jack Veneno as planned, Ric Flair says in his book and later interviews that the soldiers around the ring pointed their rifles at Piper’s head.
-According to the Dominican newspapers, Flair, after seeing the situation, was heating up and understanding that their original finish would not go well with the fans, went for a suplex, but Veneno blocked it and rolled the Nature Boy into a small package for the victory.
+According to the Dominican newspapers, Flair, after seeing the situation, was heating up and understanding that their original finish would not go well with the fans, went for a suplex.
+Still, Veneno blocked it and rolled the Nature Boy into a small package for the victory.

-Flair relates in his book a different story, saying that he allowed Jack Veneno to pin him by pulling him atop of himself and yelled at the referee to count.
-Once the referee slapped the mat three times, Flair, taking note of the situation, reaching a boil around him, shouted at Jack Veneno, "Put on the belt!
+Flair relates in his book a different story, saying that he allowed Jack Veneno to pin him by pulling him atop of himself and yelling at the referee to count.
+Once the referee slapped the mat three times, Flair, taking note of the situation reaching a boil around him, shouted at Jack Veneno, "Put on the belt!
 Do you hear me?
 You’re the f***in’ champion!
 Wear the f***in’ belt!"

 Invader #1 (José González later accused of murdering Bruiser Brody) ran into the ring and rushed both Piper and Flair to the dressing rooms.
 Flair claims that he only got $5,000 this second time around, and Piper got $500 and a spittoon full of cocaine.

 On this second occasion, however, Flair did take the belt back with him.
 "According to Dominican wrestling fans, Jack Veneno not only defeated Ric Flair for the NWA World Heavyweight Championship (their first match), but he retained the gold in a rematch," says Flair.